lucivpav/InLocCIIRC_dataset/README.md

 1. Navigate to buildRawPoses.m
 2. Guess a synchronization constant
-3. Set up parameters in *params* folder
+3. Set up parameters in *functions/InLocCIIRC_utils/params* folder
 4. Set generateMiniSequence to true, until you find the right synchronization constant
 5. Set generateMiniSequence to false, adjust the params until projections match queries
 6. Next, when a not-great-not-terrible generic params are found, use the next section to build upon them and find even better params